-This is a full travel guide for your visit Longwa Village in Nagaland.
+This is a full travel guide for your visit to Longwa Village in Nagaland.

 Where is Longwa Village and Mon in Nagaland India?

-The state is comprised by 17 major tribes which are;
+The state is comprised of 17 major tribes which are;

 Angami – Ao – Chakhesang – Chang – Dimasa Kachari – Garo – Khiamniungan – Konyak – Kuki – Lotha – Phom – Pochury – Rengma – Sangtam – Sumi – Yimchungru – Zeliang

 Although hard to believe you are still standing on Indian soil but no one speaks Hindi here, the local language is Nagamese.

 Getting into the state of Nagaland is easy with Dimapur airport being located on the West side of the state.
 This is in the perfect location to access the Capital City of Kohima which is a further 3 to 4 hours drive away.

 Mon is located on the East side of Nagaland and can only be accessed by road.
 Mon and Longwa Village is home to the Konyak tribes; every last name is Konyak here!